 Third, we plug this all in to find y. y = ( 1 (0.55)-0.45 ) / 1 = 0.1.
 Ok, so y=0.1, what does that mean?
 It means that Joey should bet 10% (or 0.1) of his bankroll on the Packers.
 With a bankroll of $5,000, this means that he should make a $500 bet.

 I Hate Math But Like the System.
 Is There Another Way?

 There are some great calculators online that will do all of the math for you.
 SBR has an awesome kelly criterion calculator that even gets into a variety of outcomes.
-My favorite, and probably easiest one to use is this one from OddsCoach.
-The latter one also takes into account another variable called the “Kelly Multiplier” which can be adjusted based upon the individual’s risk tolerance.
+We also built our own calculator that anyone can use.
+The latter one is a bit more easy to use with less variables to input into the program.

 Final Thoughts on Kelly Criterion

 Honestly, we just aren’t huge fans.
 As mentioned earlier, there is just too much of a drawback in attempting to estimate variables p and q.
 If those can’t be estimated accurately, then your chances of going bust will happen much more quickly than expected.
 We think there are a few simple rules that would serve a bettor much better.